NBISweden/workshop-reproducible-research/docs/rmarkdown.md

   * pears
 ```

-A markdown document can be converted to other formats, such as `.html` or `.pdf`, for viewing in a browser or a PDF reader (the page you are reading just now is written in markdown).
+A markdown document can be converted to other formats, such as HTML or PDF, for viewing in a browser or a PDF reader (the page you are reading right now is written in markdown).
 Markdown is somewhat ill-defined, and as a consequence of that there exists many implementations and extensions (although they share most of the syntax). *R Markdown* is one such implementation/extension.

 ## R Markdown

-R Markdown documents can be used both to save and execute code (with a focus on `R`) and to generate reports in various formats.
-This is done by mixing markdown (as in the example above), and so-called code chunks, in the same document.
+R Markdown documents can be used both to save and execute code (with a focus on R) and to generate reports in various formats.
+This is done by mixing markdown (as in the example above), and so-called code chunks in the same document.
 The code itself, as well as the output it generates, can be included in the final report.
 The best way to understand R Markdown is by using it, so head down to the practical exercise below to learn more!

 ## Tell me more